Chandrasekharpaluri/Banking-Management-System/README.md

 ▶️ In this project, we can do basic Student Record Management tasks like :
-1.open an account
+-open an account
-2.balancy enquiry
+-balancy enquiry
-3.deposit
+-deposit
-4.withdrawl
+-withdrawl
-5.close an account
+-close an account
-6. show all accounts
+-show all accounts
-7. quit
+-quit